-As part of the consultation, all affected students will be provided with the opportunity to discuss the changes with members of staff, who are likely to include the programme leaders, module leaders or Student Advice Team.

-As part of these discussions UCEM would work closely with the Lead Student Representative.
-UCEM does not currently have a students' union.
+As part of the consultation, students will be provided with the opportunity to discuss the changes with members of staff, who are likely to include the programme leaders, module leaders or Student Engagement Team.
+As part of these discussions UCEM will work closely with the Lead Student Representative.